bakana808/nxchat/README.md

 Creating Fields
 ------
-HyperChat includes its own pre-defined fields and allows you to define your own.
+nxChat includes its own pre-defined fields and allows you to define your own.
 All user-defined fields are contained in the `fields` folder.

 There are two ways to create fields.

-1) **create a JSON file in the `fields` folder.**
+1) **Create a JSON file in the `fields` folder.**

 This JSON file is an array of "field arrays", which contain the following keys:
  - `keys` - an array of strings to use as the field keys